Quasician/BrickBreaker/doc/PLAN.md

 Slow Down Balls - Slows down ball/balls by a certain amount

+Increased Paddle Length - Increases the size of the paddle

 ### Cheat Key Ideas
+L adds additional lives to the player

+R resets the ball and paddle to starting positions

+1-9 takes player to that corresponding level

-C key will prevent the ball from being able to leave the map from the bottom.
+Extra: C key will prevent the ball from being able to leave the map from the bottom.
 Essentially Immortality.

-M key will make ball metal and allow the player to be able to break all bricks with one hit

 ### Something Extra